ResourcesRecommended reading: in print and online

 Starting Over in Stuttgart: British Alie writes about her food and travel adventures in Baden-Württemburg

-Click Clack Gorilla: once in Mainz, currently in Frankfurt, Nicolette Stewart writes brilliantly about her life in Germany on everything from books and veganism to tiny house living
+Click Clack Gorilla: once in Mainz, now in Frankfurt, Nicolette Stewart writes brilliantly about her life in Germany on everything from books and veganism to tiny house living

 Deutsche, Bitte: Berlin vegan restaurants, sights and travel